 Parenthood is full of contradictions.
 I should point out, however, that the next person to tell me ‘the days are long but the years are short‘ will get throat punched.
 Not because it isn’t true, I understand deeply that it is true, I’m mired in it.
 Every time Smalls gives something up; diapers, a crib, a bottle, I exhale as if I just took a bowling ball to the belly.
-But it sounds so smug; a warning, a judgement – you’re doing this parenting thing wrong, you’re not getting it, careful or you’ll miss it and then you’ll be sorry.
+But it sounds so smug; a warning, a judgment – you’re doing this parenting thing wrong, you’re not getting it, careful or you’ll miss it and then you’ll be sorry.

 The current contradiction, the one I can literally feel as I lie awkwardly on the sofa trying to type into my phone with the wrong hand while negotiating with Red to stop watching tv for a second and bring me his plate with his half-eaten bagel, because I haven’t eaten lunch yet, is the weight of you.